 Say yes.

 Stop postponing what you feel drawn to do.
 Take a break.
 Meet your friend.
 Spend time with your children.
-Dive into that book that’s been calling your name.
+Dive into that book you’ve been wanting to read.

 Life has a way of distracting us from what truly matters.
 And when we ignore those inner nudges for too long, we often end up feeling frustrated, restless, or exhausted.